ABOUT

 Born in Lugo, Spain, Julia studied for over a decade in London, UK, first at the Guildhall School of Music and Drama and subsequently at the Royal Academy of Music.
 From the latter, she obtained a Bachelor of Music in Performance, a Master of Arts in Performance with Distinction and an Advanced Diploma in Opera Performance, generously supported by the Norman Ayrton Award.

-Julia has recently competed at the 42nd International Hans Gabor Belvedere Singing Competition held in Latvia as the only Spanish and Argentinian singer of this edition.
-Prizewinner of the 30th Kammeroper Schloss Rheinsberg International Singing Competition (Berlin, 2020) and the Marjorie Thomas Art of Song Prize (London, 2017), she has also been a semifinalist at the Premiere Opera Foundation Competition (New York, 2022), the XVIII Certamen Nuevas Voces Ciudad de Sevilla (2022) and reached the Second Round of Neue Stimmen (London, 2021 & Cape Town, 2024).
+In competition, Julia has sung in the Final Live Rounds of the 63rd Tenor Viñas Contest in Spain (2026), the 42nd International Hans Gabor Belvedere Singing Competition in Latvia and the 15th International Competition for Baroque Opera ‘Pietro Antonio Cesti’ in Austria (2024).
+Prizewinner of the 30th Kammeroper Schloss Rheinsberg International Singing Competition (Berlin, 2020) and the Marjorie Thomas Art of Song Prize (London, 2017), she has also been a Finalist at the 5th Concorso Internazionale di Canto Marmo all’Opera (Carrara, 2025) and a Semifinalist at the Premiere Opera Foundation Competition (New York, 2022).

 Past operatic appearances include Nerone in Monteverdi’s L’incoronazione di Poppea with Ensemble OrQuesta at the Grimeborn Opera Festival (2022), Tirinto in Handel’s Imeneo conducted by David Bates (2022), cover of Komponist in Strauss’ Ariadne auf Naxos (2022), Concepcion in Ravel’s L’heure espagnole (2021), Zita in Puccini’s Gianni Schicchi (2021) and Dido in Purcell’s Dido and Aeneas conducted by Elizabeth Kenny (2021) with Royal Academy Opera in London, UK.